Daily COVID-19 deaths in US reach highest level since May

-The overall death toll has reached about 253,000, by far the highest in the world.
-Total confirmed infections have eclipsed more than 11.7 million, after the biggest one-day gain on record Thursday — almost 188,000.
+The overall U.S. death toll has reached about 254,000, by far the most in the world.
+Confirmed infections have eclipsed more than 11.8 million, after the biggest one-day gain on record Thursday — almost 188,000.
 And the number of people in the hospital with COVID-19 hit another all-time high at more than 80,000.

 With health experts deeply afraid Thanksgiving travel and holiday gatherings next week will fuel the spread of the virus, many states and cities are imposing near-lockdowns or other restrictions.
 California ordered a 10 p.m.-to 5-a.m. curfew starting Saturday, covering 94% of the state’s 40 million residents.